-If you have reasonable grounds to you may without a warrant suspect that there are arms in any place or vehicle: enter the place or vehicle in respect of which a category three or four offence or an offence against the Arms Act 1983 has been, is being, or is about to be committed, or search it seize and detain any arms or licence under the Arms Act 1983 found there. three or four offence or an offence against the Arms Act 1983 (Unless impracticable in the circumstances, obtain approval from a sergeant or above before exercising any of these powers).
+If you have reasonable grounds to you may without a warrant suspect that there are arms in any place or vehicle: - enter the place or vehicle - in respect of which a category three or four offence or an offence against the Arms Act 1983 has been, is being, or is about to be committed, or search it seize and detain any arms or licence under the Arms Act 1983 found there. - that may be evidential material in relation to a category three or four offence or an offence against the Arms Act 1983 (Unless impracticable in the circumstances, obtain approval from a sergeant or above before exercising any of these powers).